iCliniq Logo

 Welcome to icliniq.com.

-As you have mentioned your gums were hurt during flossing, so there is a proper step-by-step process through which any tissue heals.
+As you have mentioned that your gums were hurt during flossing, there is a proper step-by-step process through which any tissue heals.
 This process comes to a stage called the granulation tissue stage, which is generally dull yellowish, or white in color.
-The only concern is if that whitish area is painful or normal.
+The only concern is whether you have any pain in the whitish area.
 So your gums are just recovering or say healing on their own.
-Do not disturb them, our body tissues are much more capable and try to do their best on their own.
-Just wait and watch and maintain oral hygiene, brush regularly, and do proper mouth rinses and finger massages.
-If required you can also do warm water and salt mouth rinse, it will also help you.
+Do not disturb them, our body tissues are very capable of self-healing and they try to do their best on their own.
+Just wait and watch and maintain good oral hygiene, brush regularly, and do proper mouth rinses and finger massages.
+If required, you can also do warm water and salt mouth rinse.
+This will also help you.

 I hope this helps you.